Policies

 This program is designed to keep children active both indoors and out.
 Children should be dressed in play clothes, not their good party clothes.
 Playing and learning can get quite messy.
 I will offer smocks and bibs for use during meals or messy activities.

 Have you children arrive dressed in play clothes, sunscreened, and in comfortable shoes that are good for running and walking.
 Some of the flip flops are cute, but are not made for all the activities this program provides.
 I will assume that you have put on the first application of sunscreen, and I will continue every few hours that we are outside.
-This is especially critical on field trip days when I am trying to get lunches made and out the door.
-We will never get out the door in time if I have to screen six children.
 If you want your child to have a certain brand of sunscreen, please indicate this on the proper form and provide that brand in their bag or drawer.

 Please provide an extra set of clothing, including underwear and socks; and more sets for those who are currently potty training.
 Please label all clothing, I cannot be responsible for lost or damaged clothing.